Kiln: The Intelligence Layer Between Ideas and Physical Objects

 3.2 Design Patterns and Templates

-20 design patterns codify reusable structural solutions: snap fits, living hinges, press-fit joints, threaded inserts, cantilever beams, and others.
+18 design templates codify reusable structural solutions: snap fits, living hinges, press-fit joints, threaded inserts, cantilever beams, and others.
 Each pattern includes recommended dimensions, material compatibility, and printability notes.

 3.3 Structural Analysis